Padres score 9 runs in 7th inning, beat Rockies 13-5 - Philly

 Arenado and Trevor Story homered for the Rockies, who dropped to 3-7 at home.
 Colorado starter Chad Bettis, who had allowed two runs or fewer in his first four starts of the year, dug himself a 4-0 hole in the first but left after five innings with a 5-4 lead.

-In the seventh, Jake McGee (0-1) got just one out gave up four runs.
+In the seventh, Jake McGee (0-1) got just one out and gave up four runs.
 Scott Oberg came in and yielded another five runs while getting only one out.
-Antonio Senzatela finally closed the door after allowing three hits and no runs.
+Antonio Senzatela finally closed the door in the inning after allowing three hits and no runs.

+"It's definitely something for the moment to wash (away)," Oberg said.
+"But moving forward, learn from the mistakes and try to do our best not to repeat them."

 In all, San Diego sent 15 batters to the plate in the inning.
 The Padres had eight hits and four walks.
 Pinch-hitter Matt Szczur, Cordero and Myers each got two hits.